bthate/botlib/README.rst

 BOTLIB uses a JSON in file database with a versioned readonly storage.
 It reconstructs objects based on type information in the path and is a "dump OOP and use OP" programming library where the methods are factored out into functions that use the object as the first argument.
+This to obtain a clean namespace object, which has no methods to clutter the namespace.
+A "clean", still has hidden methods, loadable from JSON object, that provides load/save methods to other classes derived from Object.

 BOTLIB is placed in the Public Domain and has no COPYRIGHT and no LICENSE.